oicr-gsi/oicr-gsi/source/data-review-reporting/tar-report.rst

 .. _review the ichorCNA plot:

 #.
-Check provenance for the IchorCNA plots file: ``$(sample_name_aux)_plots.tar.gz``.
-After extraction, examine the copy number solution in ``$(sample_name_aux)_genomeWide.pdf``.
+Examine the copy number solution in ``report/$(sample_name_aux)_genomeWide.pdf``.
 If the tumour fraction is less than 10%, confirm that the plot is centered at 0.
 If the tumour fraction is greater than 10%, confirm that the plot is centered at 0 and determine if the high tumour fraction is being driven by potentially artifact chromosomal regions.
 The regions that correspond to recurrent artifacts commonly found in healthy controls (i.e. likely false positives) are: 1p, 10q, 17, 19, and 22.

 	* Examples: :ref:`tar-ichor-examples`
 	* If it is determined that the high purity is likely driven by potentially artifact chromosomal regions, change the estimated tumour fraction to <10%.
 Copy number variants must be removed.